-Memorial Day marks the unofficial beginning of summer and the official beginning of grilling season.
-From northern Maine to southern California, the backyard barbeque will be a key part of the holiday weekend.
+Summer is the prime time for grilling.
+From northern Maine to southern California, the backyard barbeque is a key part of the season.
 Whether your menu includes simple burgers or something more elaborate, a little preparation can help you serve up a healthy meal.

 Start out clean.
 Don’t let the charred buildup on your grill transfer to your meal.
 Use a wire brush to give your grill a good cleaning.
 Then wipe it down with a cloth or wadded-up bunch of paper towels to make sure that no grill-cleaning bristles will get into your food—or your guests.

 Smoke and fire.
 Exposing protein-rich meat, poultry, and fish to high heat and open flames creates heterocyclic amines.
 When fat drips and burns on the grill, the resulting smoke contains polycyclic aromatic hydrocarbons.
 These two groups of chemicals have been linked to various types of cancer.
 You can reduce the formation of heterocyclic amines and polycyclic aromatic hydrocarbons several ways: Line the grill with foil perforated with holes.
 Cook for longer at a lower temperature.
 Have a spray bottle filled with water handy to control fatty flare-ups.